Parallel Interactive Networks for Multi-Domain Dialogue State Generation: Experiment

 \subsection{Evaluation on the Overlapping Slots}

 In multi-domain dialogue state tracking, domains may have overlapping slots.
-One of the motivations for building the PIN model is to handle the slot overlapping problem with slot-level context.
-Thus we report the goal accuracy on each overlapping slot in Table~\ref{tab:overlap} for further analysis on PIN.
-Table~\ref{tab:overlap} shows that slot overlapping usually appears among similar domains, such as ({\em Restaurant}, {\em Hotel}, {\em Attraction}) and ({\em Train}, {\em Taxi}).
-The PIN model achieves higher goal accuracy than TRADE on all overlapping slots.
-This result demonstrates the effectiveness of the slot-level context on extracting distinctive features for each slot, so that the values for overlapping slots are correctly predicted.
+One of the motivations for building the PIN model is to handle the slot overlapping problem with a slot-level context.
+Thus we report the goal accuracy on overlapping slots and non-overlapping slots in Table~\ref{tab:overlap} for further analysis on PIN.
+Table~\ref{tab:overlap} shows that slot overlapping (involve at least two domains) usually appears among similar domains, such as ({\em Restaurant}, {\em Hotel}, {\em Attraction}) and ({\em Train}, {\em Taxi}).
+The PIN model achieves much higher goal accuracy than TRADE on all overlapping slots, compared with non-overlapping slots.
+This result demonstrates the effectiveness of the slot-level context on extracting distinctive features for each slot so that the values for overlapping slots are correctly predicted.